Particular/docs.particular.net/nservicebus/hosting/critical-errors.md

 ## What are critical errors?

 NServiceBus has the ability to handle message processing failures through the [recoverability feature](/nservicebus/recoverability/).
 However, there may be other types of errors outside of message processing that NServiceBus does not have enough context to handle gracefully.
-These tend to be deeper infrastructure issues that cannot be caught by the recoverability feature of messages.
+These tend to be deeper infrastructure issues that cannot be caught by the recoverability feature of message processing.
 NServiceBus raises these as critical errors.

 Examples of **critical errors** include: